dhis2/dhis2-docs/src/commonmark/en/content/user/managing-dashboards.md

 ![](resources/images/dashboard/dashboard-print-oipp.png)

-## Dashboard items with charts, pivot tables and maps
+## Dashboard items with charts, pivot tables or maps

+Dashboard items with charts, pivot table or maps may have a context menu button in the upper right corner of the item with additional viewing options, depending on the system settings that have been configured for the instance.
+If all the relevant system settings have been disabled, then there will not be a context menu button.
+Here are the possible menu options:

 ### Switching between visualizations

 Dashboard items showing charts, pivot tables and maps can be toggled between these visualizations.
-Click on the item menu button in the upper right corner of the item and choose the desired view:
+Click on the item context menu button and choose the desired view (e.g., **View as Table**, **View as Map**, **View as Chart**):

 ![](resources/images/dashboard/dashboard-item-menu.png)

-> **Note**
->
->  This option may be disabled on your system if the system setting _Allow users to switch dashboard favorite view type_ is unchecked.)

-## Interpretations
+### View item in fullscreen

+To view the chart, table or map in fullscreen, click on the **View fullscreen** option.
+To exit fullscreen, you can either press **esc** key or click the exit button in the upper right corner of the fullscreen view.

+### Open in app

+To open the visualization in its relevant app (e.g., Data Visualizer, Maps) click on the **Open in [app name] app** option.

+## Show interpretations and details

-You can write interpretations for the chart, pivot table, map, event report, and event chart items.
-From the dashboard item menu, click on **Show interpretations and details**:
+You can write interpretations for the chart, pivot table, map, event report, and event chart items by clicking on **Show interpretations and details**:

 ![](resources/images/dashboard/dashboard-item-menu-interpretations.png)